Zeioth/zeioth-qmk/keyboards/crkbd/rev1/common/keymaps/zeioth_trackball_right/VIM-MANUAL.md

 # GENERAL STRATEGY

-The most eficiente cross scenario way to move in vim would be
+The most eficient cross scenario way to move in vim would be

 ```text
 MOTION          MEANING